vituz01/xbee-domotic-app-frontend/README.md

 ### Mode Management

-1. Allows selection between different operating modes (LED, web, Chromecast)
+1. Allows selection between different operating modes (LED, powerpoint, Chromecast)
 2. When a mode is clicked, it updates the visual interface and sends the new configuration to the server
 3. Displays which mode is currently active

 ### Configuration

-1. Manages a form to save settings such as web URL, Chromecast name, and YouTube video ID
+1. Manages a form to save settings such as web URL, Chromecast name, YouTube video ID and PPT link
 2. Saves the configuration to the server via API calls

 ### Status Monitoring